 If you would like to book a talk for your group or society, please see below for the current subjects available:

-“Nests of ignorance…haunts of filth”, Cheshire Courts of King Cholera
+“Nests of ignorance…haunts of filth” Ancestors in the Courts of King Cholera

-“Given with freedom and cheerfulness and not grudgingly: Almshouses and charitable giving in Cheshire”
+“Given with freedom and cheerfulness and not grudgingly: Almshouses and charitable giving”

 Studying the three R’s: an introduction into School and Education Records for Family Tree research.